rku/arduino-tsiclib/README.md

-# A library for reading TSIC digital temperature sensors like 206/305 using the Arduino platform
+# A library for reading the TSIC 206/305 sensors from the Arduino platform

-This is a library for the Arduino platform for reading data from digital temperature sensors TSIC 206, 305 or similar.
+This is a library for the Arduino platform providing a clean interface to TSIC digital temperature sensors like 206, 305 or similar.
 It is mostly a cleanup of Rolf W.'s code available at [1] (which is based on code from [2]).

-However, it also comes with some useful improvements like providing more precise sensor data and a cleaner interface.
+It also comes with useful improvements like more precise sensor data.

 # How to use it

 Just copy the library to your Arduino libraries folder.
 See the included example on how to use the library.

+# Note

 When calling readTemperature(), the sensor is turned on.
 After reading data has been finished, the sensor is turned off again in order to save power.